zwc1625/programming-univbasics-2-completing-labs-with-the-inbrowser-ide-nyc01-seng-ft-080320/README.md

 ## Solving This Lab

-For the next few labs, we'll walkthrough how to solve each lab.
-As you progress, labs will become more difficult and it will be up to you to try solutions, read test feedback, and modify your code without direct guidance.
+For the next few labs, we'll walk through how to solve each lab.
+As you progress, labs will become more difficult, and it will be up to you to try solutions, read test feedback, and modify your code without direct guidance.

-When starting a lab, it is often good to first take a look at the tests results, even though we know they aren't passing.
-Run `learn` and you should see the
+When starting a lab, it is often good to first take a look at the results of the tests, even though we know they aren't passing.
+Run `learn`, and you should see the following:
-following:

 ```sh
 lib/your_solution.rb